 What is Mastery Readiness?

-The Mastery Readiness Programme is for primary schools that want to adopt teaching for mastery in maths, but would benefit from a staged approach.
+Lots of schools are ready to start their mastery journey, and some would benefit from initial support before becoming part of the full programme.
 This stage of the Teaching for Mastery journey is the 'Preparatory' phase.
 Completing the Mastery Readiness Programme usually takes a year.
 After this, schools are prioritised for a place on the high-profile Teaching for Mastery Programme with the South Yorkshire Maths Hub.
 As part of this programme, they benefit from three further years of support.

 Schools who take part in the programme will work closely with expert practitioners who work as part of Maths Hubs leadership teams.
 They are experienced in school improvement work, as well as teaching for mastery.
 Working with the headteacher and maths lead, they construct a bespoke programme for each school’s needs